heliomass/Magic-Git-Deploy/README.md

 Q. Can I test out the script with the logging going to the main screen?

 A. Yes, simply invoke the script with `'<<stdout>>'` as the log file.
 This will pipe all output to `/dev/stdout`.

+Q. There are some files I want to completely ignore, so that they don't get overwritten or deleted by the deployment.
+Is there a way I can achieve this?

+A. Yes, just create a file named `.deployignore` at the root of your project and add it to your git repository.
+Any files listed here will be completely ignored by the deployment process.